 CDI’s products are also used for high-throughput screening, and have been used as supporting data for Investigational New Drug (IND) applications submitted to the Federal Drug Administration (FDA) .
 While there are other companies participating in this area – including ReproCELL, Cellectis, ArunA Biomedical, and others – competitors are limited and CDI currently leads the way.

 CDI’s Acquisition by FUJIFILM Holdings Corporation

-Most recently, on March 30, 2015, FUJIFILM Holdings Corporation announced that it was acquiring CDI, in which Fujifilm will acquire CDI through all-cash offer followed by a second step merger.
-Specifically, Fujifilm is acquiring all issued and outstanding shares of CDI’s common stock for $16.5 per share or approximately $307 million.
+As mentioned above, on March 30, 2015, FUJIFILM Holdings Corporation announced that it was acquiring CDI through all-cash offer followed by a second step merger.
+Specifically, Fujifilm acquired all issued and outstanding shares of CDI’s common stock for $16.5 per share or approximately $307 million.